Diploma in Interior Designing (Advance)

 Diploma in Interior Designing (Advance) at YWCA Frequently Asked Questions

-The Food and Beverage Director and General Manager of a premier international hotel chain hold the highest earning position in the Tourism industry.
-The Travel and Tourism sector is a growing one that has produced several employment prospects for both job seekers and business owners.
+Food and Beverage Director and General Manager of a premier international hotel chain hold highest earning position in Tourism industry.

-The Food & Beverage Director is responsible for managing all facets of the organization's food and beverage planning and service, including menu planning, costing, preparing and presenting food and beverages, and adhering to quality and safety requirements.
+Food & Beverage Director is responsible for managing all parts of organization's food and beverage planning and service like -

 | Courses | Eligibility |